yackx/ipgo/content/classic/blackjack/blackjack.md

 Make sure you have completed the Hangman chapter before starting this exercise.
 You first task is to decompose the problem in smaller, manageable chuncks.
 The main design ideas are identical or very similar.

-- Accept player's input when it's their turn
+- Accept player's input when it's their turn.
-- Validate it
+- Validate it.
-- Perform dealer's logic
+- Perform dealer's logic.
-- Keep track of the score
+- Keep track of the score.
-- Detect a bust
+- Detect a bust.
-- Detect the end of the hand
+- Detect the end of the hand.
-- Compute total
+- Compute total.
-- Handle aces (1 or 11)
+- Handle aces (1 or 11).
 - ...

 The game runs indefinitely.
 It is an endless loop.
-You can allow the player to enter `'q'` to quit the game at any time.
+We can allow the player to enter `'q'` to quit the game at any time.
 Inside that loop live **nested loops** running for each hand, handling the player's and the dealer's decisions.

 Here is a simple suggested algoirthm, where the deck is shuffled before each hand (rather than after 7 hands).